 Key Ingredients:

-Each ingredient serves a crucial purpose making the perfect texture and flavor.
+Every individual ingredient is essential to achieve the perfect texture and flavor.
 Here’s what to keep in mind:

-French Bread: Its dense, chewy texture can stand up to the custard soak.
-Pick a loaf that is a day old for best results.
+French Bread: Its relatively dense, chewy texture is able to stand up to the custard soak.
+For best results, choose a day-old loaf.

-Half-and-Half and Whole Milk: A combination of half-and-half and whole milk helps to keep the custard creamy without being too heavy.
+Half-and-Half and Whole Milk: A half-and-half and whole milk split keeps the custard full and rich but not overwhelmingly so.
 Use all half-and-half instead for a very rich texture, or all milk for a lighter version.

 Vanilla Extract: The vanilla adds warmth and matches the sweet notes of the custard.